 The first test of the “mettle” of the new group was the Art Auction in 1965, which raised an astounding $35,000!
 Then followed the first Odyssey Ball the next year.
 (What?
 A charity ball in New Orleans?
 A city of Carnival Balls!
 Who will ever go?)
 The excitement swirling around the museum was strong because 750 people came to the first Charity Ball in the city that anyone could remember.
 And it cleared an amazing $25,000!

 To quote the popular commercial, “You’ve come a long way, baby!”

 In addition to students in college, NOMA welcomes high school students to volunteer to meet their required service hours.
 Students must be 16 years of age or older.
 The opportunities for students change regularly depending on the needs of various departments and the number of students already enrolled to volunteer at NOMA.
-In addition to online, student applications are available at the Admissions Desk.
+Students interested in volunteering should fill out the online application.

 Calling All Volunteers!
 The Sculpture Garden needs you!

 - Do you like working in a picturesque, serene, relaxing setting?